open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/knaac/hiru.jpg" class='photo' alt='' />
       </a>
       <span class='sub'>
-        Hiru is the first multiplatform eye-tracker in the world that works in Windows and iPadOS, indistinguishably
+        Irisbond, an eye-tracking company, specializes in Augmentative and Alternative Communication (AAC) and develops devices for assistive communication, such as Hiru.
+Hiru has been certified as Made for iPad, meeting Apple's performance standards, and is the world's first multiplatform eye-tracker that operates seamlessly on both Windows and iPadOS.
+As a team, our work has a significant social impact on various levels, and we take pride in that.
+We develop technology that goes beyond merely facilitating communication.
+Hiru, our eye-tracker, empowers individuals to express themselves, have fun, pursue their dreams, and be free —all through the power of their eyes.
       </span>
     </div>
   </div>